doseofted/prim-rpc/README.md

 `dc` | Run `docker-compose` with configuration needed for environment.
 Environment set in `.env`.
 All commands prefixed with `dc-*` utilize this function to replace `docker-compose -f config.yml -f config.yml ...
 [CMD]` with something like `dc [CMD]`.
 `dc-magic` | Setup all project dependencies and then start all project services.
 When done running in the foreground, just type `CTRL-C` and suggestions will be offered to interact with or shut down services.

-## Native Commands
+### Native Commands

 While development of the server is done through Docker Compose, containerization isn't so useful when you're building an app for a platform natively.
 This means that some commands will only work on some systems. iOS builds can only be built on a Mac.
 Desktop builds can only be built on each respective platform.

-The following scripts are all given and scattered throughout `package.json` files.
-The command reference below is intended be ran from the root of this project (it is a monorepo), where `prim` is a reference to `pnpm frontend` which .
+There are a lot of scripts scattered throughout `package.json` files.
+The command reference below are the most important and are intended be ran from the root of this project (it is a monorepo), where `prim` is a reference to `pnpm frontend` which just filters commands to only be ran from frontend package.

 Command | Description
 --- | ---
-`prim sync` | Build application and then sync build to all platforms, including Electron `prim <platform>` | Run built project on given platform, currently: `ios`, `android`, and `desktop`.
+`prim sync` | Build application and then sync build to all platforms, including Electron.
+Some environment variables will need to be provided so build picks them up, for example: `VITE_HOST="prim.localhost" prim sync`
+`prim <platform>` | Run built project on given platform, currently: `ios`, `android`, and `desktop`.

 ## Prim Idea